Id (programming language)

-Irvine Dataflow (Id) is a general-purpose parallel programming language, started at the University of California at Irvine in 1975 by Arvind and K. P. Gostelow.
+Irvine Dataflow (Id) is a general-purpose parallel programming language, started at the University of California, Irvine in 1975 by Arvind and K. P. Gostelow.
 Arvind continued work with Id at MIT into the 1990s.

 The major subset of Id is a purely functional programming language with non-strict semantics.
 Features include: higher-order functions, a Milner-style statically type-checked polymorphic type system with overloading, user defined types and pattern matching, and prefix and infix operators.
 It led to the development of pH, a parallel dialect of Haskell.

 Id programs are fine grained implicitly parallel.

 The MVar synchronisation variable abstraction in Haskell is based on Id's M-structures.

 Examples

 Id supports algebraic datatypes, similar to ML, Haskell, or Miranda: